strapi/documentation/docs/user-docs/latest/plugins/strapi-plugins.md

 ### <img width="28" src="../assets/plugins/Gatsby_Monogram.png"> Gatsby preview

-The Gatsby preview plugin is available from the in-app Marketplace, and allows applications with Gatsby Cloud accounts to preview the application.
+The Gatsby preview plugin allows applications with Gatsby Cloud accounts to preview the front end and is available from the [Strapi Market](https://market.strapi.io) or the [in-app marketplace](/user-docs/latest/plugins/installing-plugins-via-marketplace.md#installing-marketplace-plugins).
 The plugin adds:

 - a Gatsby Preview Plugin section in the Settings menu,
 - a **Gatsby preview** button to the right-side navigation in the Content Manager.